 The history of massage is difficult to pin down.
 With so many different types of massage and so many cultural variations, myths abound.
 For example, did you know Swedish massage wasn't created in Sweden and Peter Henrik Ling is not (as popularly believed) the "Father of Swedish massage?"

 Find out more with The History of Massage by Robert Noah Calvert, founder of Massage Magazine.
-This book provides a comprehensive history that spans the globe and is probably the most definitive and well-researched work you'll find about massage history.
+This book gives you a comprehensive history that spans the globe and is probably the most definitive and well-researched work you'll find about massage history.

 We do know that massage is an ancient practice.
 In Greece, Hippocrates advocated massage and wrote about various "rubbings" and their effects.
 In Rome, Julius Caesar reportedly received daily massage to treat neuralgia.